 A practical guide to helping Credit Unions grow membership in a virtual world.

 While Credit Unions are considered to be one of the most popular forms of banking in the US, they are also one of the least advertised and have relied primarily on great customer service and satisfaction for continued growth.
-However, in 2020 a paradigm shift took place between the digital world and our day-to-day interactions with people.
-Our connections, our relationships shifted quickly to the virtual world.
+However, a paradigm shift has taken place between the digital world and our day-to-day interactions with people.
+Our connections, our relationships have shifted to the virtual world.

 In addition, we are seeing significant generational differences in the emerging digital age—each with very different expectations.
 While 52% of Boomers may bank on laptops and tablets, 60-70% of Millennials and Gen Z use their phones.
 Boomers have been historically loyal to their banks over a lifetime; Gen Xs were impacted by bank failures and are, as a result, less trusting.
 Millennials and Gen Z are much more heavily influenced by technology.
 In one survey, more than half of everyone except Boomers would consider banking with a non-traditional player such as Amazon or PayPal (BAI, 2021).